stormbeta/blogapi-example/readme.md

 * Figure out how to write unit tests through connexion/flask
 * Implement REST endpoints
-* setup.py and other python project config
+* setup.py, virtualenv, and other python project config
-* Docker setup to ensure this project can be ran regardless of local python version
+* Docker compose deployment (make sure to use a volume for the db file so it's persistent)
 * Deployment documentation

+## Docker run (local)

+TODO: Replace with docker-compose.yml file
+`docker build --pull . -t blogapp && docker run -p 5000:5000 --rm -it blogapp`

 ##Notes: